 Most consumers stated that they were never of rarely confronted with information regarding sustainable beer or the production methods of the brands.
 Except for Open Days, tasting activities in breweries and stories on menus in restaurants, this information had to be actively searched for (ConsumerA, 2012; ConsumerB, 2021; ConsumerD, 2021; ConsumerE, 2021).
 When asked where they would search for more knowledge on these matters, consumers mentioned the use webpages on the internet, blogs from influencers or bloggers who are focussed on sustainability or social media groups on Facebook.
 Websites of breweries were considered by some consumers as less trustworthy. “[I use] independent sources.
 Because brewers, well, I don’t think I would trust what they write.”
 (ConsumerA, 2021)

+Conclusion on the beliefs, behaviour and instruments of consumers concerning environmental sustainability and health in the beer industry

 Positive and neutral beliefs can be distinguished from the interviews with the consumers.
 Those with positive beliefs believed that organic food, either beer or other products, are healthier than regular products.
 These beliefs were often supported by arguments referring to the presence of pesticide residues.
 Those with negative beliefs did not believe that the content and thus the healthiness of the beer changes due to measures of sustainability.
 However, when asked more in depth, some expressed doubtful feelings regarding the effect of pesticide residues.
 No consumers regarded organic beer as less healthy.
 Some consumers claimed that they would buy sustainable beer in order to ‘do good’ for the world and themselves, but others reported that they did not feel inclined to buy sustainable beer.
 Their buying behaviour was, amongst others, influenced by price, brand and familiarity.
 Although websites, annual reports and quality marks were recognized by consumers, some reported that they preferred to inform themselves by reading stories or statements on the front label of the beer.

 Comparing the results